luisenricke/BotonPanico/assets/SystemDesign.md

 - Enable / disable as a trusted contact
 - Edit the default message of the message that is to be sent in the specific contact

-### Profile

-- See personal data
-- Edit personal data [Name, safe places, photo]
-- Clean up the data of the whole application

 ### Settings

 - Select the sensibility of the alert service